XML124/CDRN-channel-estimation-IRS/README.md

 # CDRN-channel-estimation-IRS
-An implementation of our paper [Deep Residual Network Empowered Channel Estimation for IRS-Assisted Multi-User Communication Systems](https://arxiv.org/abs/2012.00241)
+An implementation of our paper [Deep Residual Network Empowered Channel Estimation for IRS-Assisted Multi-User Communication Systems](https://arxiv.org/abs/2012.00241).

-For more information, please visit the [Home Page](https://cliuwcom.weebly.com/) of the first author.
+For more information, you can visit the [Home Page](https://cliuwcom.weebly.com/) of the first author.

 # Citation
-If our code or this paper is useful for your research, please kindly citing:
+If our paper or above code is useful for your research, please kindly cite:

     @inproceedings{zhao2017pspnet,
       title={Pyramid Scene Parsing Network},